-But thinking back, if you’re consuming the SAD (standard American diet, which to me is as depressing as the acronym makes it sound), a boldly flavored Thai cuisine might remind your taste buds of spicy Indian cuisine.
+But thinking back, if you’re consuming the SAD (standard American diet), a boldly flavored Thai cuisine might remind your taste buds of spicy Indian cuisine.
 And things get fuzzier for me when we move into areas that are bordering one another.

 So if you asked me if Tibetan food was like Indian or Nepalese or Chinese food, well, not exactly as it’s its own thing.. but you do start to see overlap of flavors and types of dishes when countries border each other.
 There’s also the matter that India and China are big and diverse countries themselves with many different cuisines within them.

 I guess all I’m trying to say here is that if you enjoy foods and flavors from Asian cuisines and haven’t ventured into Tibetan cooking or restaurants give it a go!
 Tibetan momos are a cute and familiar food, with variations of dumplings found across the Asian continent (and around the world).